U.S. slaps sanctions on Mexican firms, individuals linked to Venezuelan oil trade

 “Our exchange of humanitarian aid with Venezuela should not be subject of sanctions,” Libre Abordo told Reuters in a statement.

-The sanctions freeze any U.S.-held assets of the individuals and entities and generally prohibit Americans from dealing with them.
+The sanctions freeze any U.S. assets of the individuals and entities and generally prohibit Americans from dealing with them.

 Libre Abordo and Schlager Business Group began receiving Venezuelan crude for resale in Asian markets late last year after signing two contracts with Venezuelan President Nicolas Maduro’s government in mid-2019.